cjphawes/hangman-project-three/README.md

 #### Media

 - I used [Imageresizer](https://imageresizer.com/) for all the README.md & TESTING.md file images.
-- I used [Chrome Capture Extension](https://chromewebstore.google.com/detail/chrome-capture-gif-screen/ggaabchcecdbomdcnbahdfddfikjmphe) for the recording for the TESTING.md file.
+- I used [Screen Capture](https://www.screencapture.com/) for the recording for the TESTING.md file.

 ## Reminders